ForEvolve/forevolve.github.io/_drafts/en/2022-06-30-learn-coding-with-dot-net-core-part-1.md

 ### Member access operators

 The first one that we encountered is the `.` character.
-The dot allows us to access the exposed members of a class, namespace, etc.
+The dot allows us to access the exposed members of a class (amongst other thing; but that's fine for today).
-In our case, we used the `.` operator to access the `Console` class from the `System` namespace, like this: `System.Console`.
-Then we used the `.` operator again to access the `WriteLine`method of the `Console` class, like this: `Console.WriteLine`.
+In our case, we used the `.` operator to access the `WriteLine` method of the `Console` class, like this: `Console.WriteLine`.
-As we already saw, we can chain `.` operators, leading to code like this: `System.Console.WriteLine`.

 The last bit is the parenthesis.
 In C#, we use the `(` and `)` characters to **invoke a method**.